WojciechLamperski/Java-Collections/QUEUE.md

 + take() – waits if necessary until an element becomes available.
 + offer(E e, long timeout, TimeUnit unit) and poll(long timeout, TimeUnit unit) – timed versions of offer and poll.

+BlockingQueue is specifically designed for multithreaded environments.
+The term "blocking" refers to how the queue handles concurrent access by multiple threads:
++ If a thread tries to take() an element from an empty queue, it will block (wait) until another thread inserts an element.
++ If a thread tries to put() an element into a full queue (in bounded queues like ArrayBlockingQueue), it will block until space becomes available.
++ This makes BlockingQueue very useful for producer-consumer scenarios, where threads need to safely hand off work or data to each other without manually managing synchronization or locks.

 -------------------------------

 ## Classes that implement and extend above mentioned Interfaces and Classes